ipfabric/docs/README.md

 checkout locally and then pushing it to appropriate directory under `gh-pages` branch.

+BEWARE introduction of MkDocs Material Insiders made things a bit more complicated.
+Make sure, that in case you need to run `mike` you either

+- use docker image, which includes insideres
+- use virtual environment created with `make mike`, which replaces `mkdocs-material` with insiders edition.

 ## Why do we have `gh-pages` on GitLab?

 `mike` expects to be running on GitHub.
 GitHub uses `gh-pages` branch as a store